Table of Contents

 A diagnostics generation utility that gathers information from the connected MySQL server, generates reports in TSV and YAML formats, and presents them in a zip archive in the location of your choice.

-This utility enables you to retrieve diagnostic information from standalone servers, members of replication topologies, and MySQL Database Service DB Systems.
+This utility enables you to retrieve diagnostic information from standalone servers, members of replication topologies, and MySQL HeatWave Service DB Systems.

-option files and login paths by default.
-As a result, if you
+files and login paths by default.
+As a result, if you connect to a

-connect to a MySQL Server which uses an option file, it will
+MySQL Server which uses an option file, it will be used, by

-be used, by default, and attempt to create a global session
+default, and attempt to create a global session using that

-using that configuration.
-If you do not want to use the
+configuration.
+If you do not want to use the options file, you

 --no-defaults to your